SGMOModeling/PyWFM/docs/installation/index.rst

 Overview
 ********

-To use the iwfmdll package there are several steps required.
+To use the pywfm package there are several steps required.

 1. Make sure python 3 [#pythonversion]_ is installed on your computer and pip runs from the command line